Comac C919: Systems

 The engine's nacelle, thrust reverser and exhaust system is provided by Nexcelle, with such features as an advanced inlet configuration, the extensive use of composites and acoustic treatment and an electrically operated thrust reverser.
-Michelin will supply Air X radial tyres.
+The main supplier of tyres is Michelin with its Air X radial tyres, but since 2025 tyres from Sinochem's subsidiary Guilin Lanyu Aviation Tyres may also be used.

 Its integrated modular avionics architecture is based on Ethernet.

-The landing gear is made in China by a joint venture of Germany's Liebherr and AVIC's Landing Gear Advanced Manufacturing Corp: Liebherr LAMC Aviation.
+The landing gear is made in China by Liebherr LAMC Aviation, a joint venture of Germany's Liebherr and AVIC's Landing Gear Advanced Manufacturing Corp.

 While the airframe is entirely made by AVIC, some systems are sourced from a wide variety of international suppliers, similar to Airbus and Boeing.
 Most such components are sourced from joint-ventures with foreign companies located within China: with UTAS for the electric power, fire protection and lighting; with Collins Aerospace for the cabin systems and avionics, with Thales for the IFE, with Honeywell for the flight controls, APU, wheels and brakes; with Moog for the high lift system; with Parker for the hydraulics, actuators and fuel systems, with Liebherr for the landing gear and air management.

 Very few components, such as the CFM International LEAP engine and Nexcelle nacelle, are entirely foreign imported.
-It has been reported that COMAC is working on a plan to become more self-sufficient in terms of suppliers, with a long-term goal of replacing all US-export controlled components, due to American export restrictions affecting their ability to boost jet output.
+In 2024, a report stated that Comac was working on a plan to become more self-sufficient in terms of suppliers, with a long-term goal of replacing all US-export-controlled components, because American export restrictions were affecting the ability of Comac to boost jet output.
+In May 2026, Zhang Yanzhong, a senior academician at the Chinese Academy of Engineering (CAE) and a former chief scientist of the Aviation Industry Corporation of China, said in a paper that a globalised, open supply chain was "no longer suitable" for the needs of the C919 (among other aviation projects), particularly with regard to systems like the auxiliary power unit or the flight controls; he called for a Chinese "national programme" to prevent problems occurring in China's large aircraft supply chain.